 For your home bar, keep reading to learn about the most common types of liqueurs to keep in stock at home and what to make with them.
 We promise they're not as fancy as they sound (though they taste like they are.)

 The Basic Profile: Vermouth refers to a broad range of liqueurs, usually broken down into three categories: Dry, sweet, and blanc.
 Dry vermouth is tart and herbaceous while sweet vermouth is rich and spiced, and blanc is sort of a combination of the two, with slightly citrusy flavors.
 It's made from 75 percent wine, grape juice, and alcohol.
 Fun fact, the Coca-Cola recipe is a non-alcoholic derivative of vermouth.
-They range from 16 percent to 22 percent ABV.
+They typically range from 16 percent to 22 percent ABV.

-The Cocktail Recipe to Try: For classic Americano made with vermouth, follow this recipe from Salt and Wind.
+The Cocktail Recipe to Try: For a classic Americano made with vermouth, follow this recipe from Salt and Wind.

 The Basic Profile: Made from bitter almonds, this sweet Italian liqueur is commonly enjoyed on its own as a dessert drink, though it's also a popular mixer, too.
 Although it's known to taste a lot like a sweet and bitter almond paste (kind of like marzipan), it's often made from apricot pits, which give it a cherry-like flavor.
-It can range from 20 percent to 40 percent ABV depending on the brand.
+It can range between 40 percent to 55 percent ABV depending on the brand.